cdkooistra/cdkooistra/README.md

 For my studies I focus on topics such as software security, network security, systems engineering, and secure software development, exploring how to build resilient and robust systems.

-I apply this knowledge directly in projects through my company, where I build robust and secure systems for organizations.
+As a freelancer, I apply this knowledge directly in projects through my company, where I build robust and secure systems for organizations.
 For this I mainly use Rust and Python.
-Recently Rust has become a valuable part of my toolkit for (secure) systems programming, where safety, reliability and performance is critical.
+Recently, Rust has become an essential part of my toolkit for secure systems programming, offering safety, reliability, and performance where it matters most.
+I am keen and passionate about using my skills to deliver resilient solutions in an increasingly complex field.

 ## Tech Stack 🛠